-- (a) Each candidate will undertake a number of courses selected from those delivered within the Institute for System Level Integration's MSc programme (as set out in Schedule A of the regulations governing that programme) together with relevant courses selected to support the candidate's research project(s) from the management and business courses (set out in Schedule A below of the EngD regulations) and relevant optional technical courses (set out in Schedule B below of the EngD regulations) available at the collaborating universities. - (b) Within the prescribed duration of the programme, each candidate will be required to achieve from the portfolio of courses indicated in §5(a), 180 credits of which a minimum of 75 credits should derive from courses chosen from the Institute for System Level Integration's MSc programme (as set out in Schedule A of the regulations governing that programme) and 60 credits should derive from courses, selected according to the candidate's Requirements Profile, from Schedule A below of the EngD Regulations.
+- (a) Each candidate will undertake a number of courses selected from those delivered within the MSc programme in System Level Integration (as set out in the Programme Table of the regulations governing that programme) together with relevant courses selected to support the candidate's research project(s) from: the management and business courses (set out in Schedule A below of the EngD regulations), optional technical courses (set out in Schedule B below of the EngD regulations) available at the collaborating universities, and technical courses from external MSc programmes recommended by the supervision team as appropriate to the candidate's training needs and with prior approval from the Management Committee. - (b) Within the prescribed duration of the programme, each candidate will be required to achieve from the portfolio of courses indicated in §5(a), 180 credits at SCQF level 11, or equivalent, of which a minimum of

+75 credits should derive from courses chosen from the MSc programme in System Level Integration (as set out in the Programme Table of the regulations governing that programme) and 60 credits should derive from courses, selected according to the candidate's Requirements Profile, from Schedule A below of the EngD Regulations.